Sole Searching

 The majority of us will get some arthritis in our feet.
 There are more than 30 joints in our feet, all of which can degenerate with age.

 Besides pain, you might feel stiffness in the morning that improves once you get moving then worsens again at night.
-According to a podiatrist, shoe inserts, exercises to increase range of motion, and losing weight if you’re heavy may help.
+Shoe inserts, exercises to increase range of motion, and losing weight if you’re heavy may help, say podiatric experts.

 Hip and knee arthritis also have trickle-down effects, altering your alignment in ways that can cause pain on the insides or outsides of your feet.
 If any of your joints ache, see your doctor.
 Treating hip and knee arthritis often lightens the load on your feet as well.